 Note #2 : There are certain points that I don’t cover in the comic: driving under the influence of pot; the lack of a legal limit on the amount of THC in products containing marijuana; children or animals becoming intoxicated by accidentally consuming cannabis products; microdosing…This comic is pretty long as it is, so if need be, I’ll revisit the topic another time!

-Have you heard about the petition in Canada that gained nearly 120,000 signatures, asking the government to “approve and reimburse”vitamin C injections for people with cancer?
+Have you heard about the petition in Quebec that gained nearly 120,000 signatures, asking the government to “approve and reimburse”vitamin C injections for people with cancer?

 And about how it almost succeeded through political lobbying?

 I spent several months working on this case, trying at first to help people understand the issues and pitfalls with this petition, and then addressing politicians directly, and trying to rally scientific associations.
 I did this becausethe petition was moving forward rapidly and very few people were raising doubts about it.

 As a result, a group of vitamin C supporters tried to make me lose my job.
 I was doxed.
 A smear campaign was organized against me.
 My family was harassed and threatened.